 The Sky logo is a merger and unification, with bright, unforgettable emotions.
-The emblem is an example of versatility and teamwork to reach heights.
+The emblem exemplifies versatility and teamwork in reaching new heights.
 The sign shows a mix of programs in different directions, where every viewer can find something attractive and interesting.

 Meaning and History

-The telecom company’s logos reflect its name – one short word written in a simple sans-serif typeface.
+The telecom company’s logos reflect its name: one short word in a simple sans-serif typeface.
 It was this minimalism that made the media conglomerate memorable and helped it stand out from its competitors.

 What is Sky?

 Sky is a multiplayer art-house game created by the American developer Thatgamecompany.
 Its full name is Sky: Children of the Light.
-It is available on PlayStation 4 and Nintendo Switch platforms and on Android and iOS mobile devices.
+It is available on PlayStation 4 and Nintendo Switch, as well as on Android and iOS.
 The first version was released in 2019.
 In this video game, users can travel through different worlds, solve puzzles, collect useful items, and interact with each other.

 1984 – 1989

 In 1984, two significant events took place in the world of television broadcasting.
 First, the Satellite Television channel became Sky Television.
-Secondly, its owners decided to change the name and the concept of the work, including the branding.
+Secondly, its owners decided to change the work’s name, concept, and branding.
 An unexpected rebranding touched the logo: in January 1984, viewers first saw the black inscription “SKY” on their screens.
 The first letter connected to the second, and the second to the third, so the word looked like one indivisible figure.

 1989 – 1993

 Sky Television was forced to merge with British Satellite Broadcasting to solve several financial problems.
-In this union, she took a dominant position, so the new structure continued to be called Sky (officially – British Sky Broadcasting).
+In this union, she took a dominant position, so the new structure continued to be called Sky (officially British Sky Broadcasting).
 Its logo has barely changed.
-Designer Harry Marks and Pacific Data Images kept the old font but made the letters more elongated and placed the lettering in a wide black ring.
+Designer Harry Marks and Pacific Data Images kept the old font but elongated the letters and set the lettering within a wide black ring.

 1993 – 1995

 In 1993, Novocom developed a new visual style for BSkyB TV channels.
 The main emblem was also redesigned: the ring became white with black stripes around the edges, and the word “SKY” went beyond the central circle.
-In this case, the bottom of the letter “Y” has ceased to touch the “K” due to alignment.
+In this case, the bottom of the letter “Y” no longer touches the “K” because of the alignment.

 1995 – 1997

 Two years after the redesign, the Novocom studio again changed the TV company’s identity and channels.
-The logo lettering has been tilted to the left and raised right side.
-The ring disappeared – the conglomerate’s name moved to a white oval inside a black rectangle.
+The logo lettering has been tilted to the left and raised on the right side.
+The ring disappeared the conglomerate’s name moved to a white oval inside a black rectangle.

 1997 – 1998

 Against the background of continuous development and the conclusion of a profitable partnership, BSkyB again changed its logo.
 This time the word was white and the background black.
-The lettering was slightly outside the oval, which looked like an egg on the screen due to the superimposed 3D effects.
-The rectangle has disappeared, which simplifies the image’s visual perception and expands its use in different channels.
+The lettering was slightly outside the oval, making it look like an egg on the screen due to the superimposed 3D effects.
+The rectangle has disappeared, simplifying the image’s perception and expanding its use across different channels.

 1998 – 1999

 Before launching digital services under the Sky Digital brand, the company asked Pittard Sullivan to redesign the logo.
-The designer chose a new font for the inscription (Universe Black), removed the slant, and made all the letters lowercase.
-Also, he removed the oval borders, leaving as a reminder a black curved line – the so-called “satellite edge.”
+The designer chose a new font for the inscription (Universe Black), removed the slant, and set all letters to lowercase.
+Also, he removed the oval borders, leaving a black curved line as a reminder, the so-called “satellite edge.”

 1999 – 2001

 At the turn of the century, there was another redesign that only touched the lettering.
 The letters have become smoother and more streamlined.
 Because of this, the “s” is slightly separated from the interconnected “k” and “y.”
-In addition to everything, the company began to use a new color scheme: a combination of white, yellow and blue.
+In addition, the company began using a new color scheme: white, yellow, and blue.

 2001 – 2009